leewtai/leewtai.github.io/courses/linear_regression/lectures/modules/prereq-intro-stat.md

 - Type 1 error, false positive, calling something useful that is in fact not useful
 - Type 2 error, false negative, calling something not useful that is in fact useful

 It turns out that following the hypothesis testing procedure, i.e. rejecting the null when the p-value is less than 5% will ensure your type 1 error is at most 5%.
-So the p-value is compared to your Type 1 error tolerance, i.e. your significance level $\alpha$.
-If the p-value is lower than $\alpha$, we reject the null hypothesis, otherwise we fail to reject the null hypothesis.
+So the p-value is compared to your Type 1 error tolerance, i.e. your significance level $$\alpha$$.
+If the p-value is lower than $$\alpha$$, we reject the null hypothesis, otherwise we fail to reject the null hypothesis.

 However, most tests fail to reject the null hypothesis.
 This phrasing instead of "accepting the null" is to encourage us to think about the other reasons we might fail to reject:
 - The null is true, e.g. the drug had no effect for this measurement